 Here’s what I did.

-Add taco seasoning and garlic powder.
+Add green onions, taco seasoning and garlic powder.
 I used Homemade Taco Seasoning because I had run out of regular taco seasoning packets.

-Add salsa.
+Add cheddar cheese and salsa.
 I didn’t have picante sauce on hand so I used salsa instead.
 It came out perfect!

 Stir ingredients to combine.